indexmod/indexmod-old/pepperstein-pavel.md

 title: 'Pepperstein, Pavel'
 permalink: pepperstein-pavel
 layout: default
-published: true
-shortname: XXXXXXXXX
+originlang: Rus. / Eng.
-originspell: Шаблон
+originspell: Original spell
-appearing: Updated
+appearing: Updated / Est. / Born
+city: Moscow
 birth: 2018
-city: Moscow
-facebook: '500000'
-instagram: '500500'
-youtube: '600000'
-vimeo: '100'
-twitter: '400'
-tumblr: '900'
-vkontakte: '0'
+givenname: Given name
+familyname: Family name
+othername: Other name
+venue: Red Square
+founder: Founder
-origin: Russian
+origin: a / an Russian
-profession: English language wiki
+profession: writer based in Europe
 photo: This is sample for image caption
-photographer: Andrei Dei
+photographer: Photographer
-source: Indexmod Blockchainpedia
+source: Source
-photographerurl: dei-andrei
+photographerurl: index
 sourceurl: index
-founder: 'Andrei Dei'
+shortname: PEPPERSTEIN
+facebook: 0
+instagram: 0
+youtube: 0
+vimeo: 0
+twitter: 0
+tumblr: 0
+vkontakte: 0
+soundcloud: 0
+pinterest: 0
 ---

 (Rus. Павел Пепперштейн, born 1966, Moscow) is a Russian artist and writer, critic, art theorist, one of the founders of the art group “Inspection “Medical Hermeneutics” <span id="a1">[\[1\]](#f1)</span>, a Kandinsky Prize winner, a member of the Venice Biennale, “master of modern art” the work of whom collectors are chasing all over the world2.
 Sign in to edit Pavel Pepperstein.